-It is helpful to prepare for your interview by reviewing our staff expectations document, thinking of some good examples from your own experience that you can use to demonstrate each expectation.
+It is helpful to prepare before your interview by reviewing our staff expectations document and think of some good examples from your own experience that you can use to demonstrate each expectation.
 Feel free to make notes as you can refer to these during your interview so that you are better prepared to answer questions.